 Feed Your Child’s Focus

-Diet is especially important for children and adults with ADHD.
+A good ADHD diet is especially important for children and adults.
 Learn more about the role artificial food dyes, sugar, and food sensitivities play in exacerbating symptoms of attention deficit.

 Artificial Food Coloring

-Studies published in The Lancet, Pediatrics, and Journal of Pediatrics suggest that food additives adversely affect a population of children with ADHD (see “Study Up,” below).
-And more studies indicate that artificial coloring and flavors, as well as the preservative sodium benzoate, can make even some kids without ADHD hyperactive.
+Studies published in The Lancet1, Pediatrics2, and Journal of Pediatrics3 suggest that food additives adversely affect a population of children with ADHD (see “Study Up,” below).
+Some4 even indicate that artificial coloring and flavors, as well as the preservative sodium benzoate, can make even some kids without ADHD hyperactive.

-Two studies from the United Kingdom (The effects of a double blind, placebo controlled, artificial food colourings and benzoate preservative challenge on hyperactivity in a general population sample of preschool children and Food additives and hyperactive behaviour in 3-year-old and 8/9-year-old children in the community: a randomised, double-blinded, placebo-controlled trial) are good examples.
+Two studies5 6 from the United Kingdom are good examples.
 In 2004, one studied healthy preschoolers after giving them either a placebo or 20 milligrams of artificial dye mix plus sodium benzoate.
 They found that, when the children received the actual dye and sodium benzoate, they had a significant increase in hyperactivity.

-In 2007, a research team lead by UK researcher Donna McCann studied a group of 3 year olds and 8 or 9 year olds.
+In the second, in 2007, a research team lead by UK researcher Donna McCann studied a group of 3-year-olds and 8- or 9-year-olds.
 It found that both hyperactive children and non-hyperactive children experienced increased hyperactivity scores when given artificial food colors and additives, suggesting that the dyes are a general public health concern.
 Starting in 2010, the European Union required the following warning label for all food that contains artificial dye: “May have adverse effect on activity and attention in children.”

 The Center for Science and the Public Interest petitioned the Food and Drug Administration (FDA) to hold a hearing on whether the U.S. should require a similar warning label — or ban artificial colors altogether.
 In the end, the vote established that labels should not be added, and the food dye was deemed safe.